-Conduct Recirculation Ballot
+Conduct Recirculation (Final) Ballot

-(Standard has not Substantively Changed from Prior Ballot)
+(Standard has not Substantively Changed Substantively from Prior Ballot)

 When the drafting team has reached a point where it has made a good faith effort at resolving applicable objections, the team shall conduct a recirculation ballot.
-In the recirculation ballot, members of the ballot pool shall again be presented the proposed standard (that has not been significantly changed from the previous ballot) along with the reasons for negative votes, the responses, and any resolution of the differences for a 30-day review period.
+In the recirculation ballot, members of the ballot pool shall again be presented the proposed standard (that has not been significantly changed from the previous ballot) along with the reasons for negative votes, the responses, and any resolution of the differences for a 30 day review period.
 An insignificant revision is a revision that does not change the scope, applicability, or intent of any requirement and includes but is not limited to things such as correcting the numbering of a requirement, correcting the spelling of a word, adding an obviously missing word, or rephrasing a requirement for improved clarity.
+Where there is a question as to whether a proposed modification is "substantive" the Standards Committee shall make the final determination.
 There is no formal comment period concurrent with the recirculation ballot and no obligation for the drafting team to respond to any comments submitted during the recirculation ballot.